borealbirds/NBarker-BCVRImodels/munge/README.md

 ### Scripts used for this round

-1. **00.01.MergeAvianFiles.Rmd** - Quality-checks, corrects, pre-processes, and merges the various tables from BAM's Avian Database to produce a table ready to use in analyses of point count data.
+1. **00.01.MergeAvianFiles.Rmd** - Quality-checks, corrects, pre-processes, and merges the various tables from BAM's Avian Database.
+Performs some initial tests of patterns in avian data by survey method to help decide how to harmonize the data.

+2. **00.02.MergeVRIIntersectFiles.Rmd** -